Improve your occupational therapy documentation.

 It seems inevitable that our patients will gain easier access to their notes over the next decade, and when they do, I want our documentation to stand out as relevant and useful.

 More resources for improving your documentation

-I recognize that defensible documentation is an ever-evolving art and science, and have come across many useful resources that will help you keep your notes complete, yet concise.
+I recognize that defensible documentation is an ever-evolving art and science, and I have come across several useful resources that will help you keep your notes complete, yet concise.
 I highly recommend the following:

 - The Seniors Flourish Podcast: Simplify Your Documentation (five-part series)

 - WebPT: Defensible Documentation Toolkit (download required)